Translink strike officially ends as workers accept revised pay offer

-More good news for Ballymena as Wrightbus announce German deal for up to 60 hydrogen buses

-The Translink strike, which was suspended just before it was due to begin on Tuesday 17th May, has now officially ended, according to GMB.
+The Translink strike, which was suspended just before it was due to begin on Tuesday, May 17, has now officially ended.

 The offer means strikes will not go ahead.